Schlaffmatthewj/clean_and_clear_contracts/README.md

 ## General Approach
 ### Technologies Approach
 <div>
-    <p>I enjoyed the usability of Rails while we taught ourselves how to contruct the 3.5 app.
-Additionally I thought it would look better in my portfolio if I used Rails to launch an app on a larger scale.
+    <p>I enjoyed the usability of Rails while we taught ourselves how to construct the 3.5 app.
+Additionally, I thought it would look better in my portfolio if I used Rails to launch an app on a larger scale.
 Rails made it extremely easy to define many-to-many relationships and all of the subsequent things needed for PostgreSQL commands.
 I think that React is just such a solid option for the Front-end that really didn't go up for debate.
 I am also comfortable with handling Authentication in React as well as handling State and Props.
     </p>
 </div>

 ### Concept Approach
 <div>
-    <p>While working in the Construction Industry for over a decade I became used to do doing thing in such in out-dated way.
-All the way from turning in time-sheets for the week to the process of how companies have access to important documents regarding the project.
+    <p>While working in the Construction Industry for over a decade I became used to doing things in such an outdated way.
+All the way from turning in time-sheets for the week to the process of how companies have access to important documents regarding their projects.
 This app is beginning to tackle some of those issues with storing cruical data regarding scheduling and the details of contractual responsibilities.
-Additional features that will be included in the next launch of this will include more ways to communicate with other companies.
+An additional feature that will be included in the next launch of this will be more ways to communicate with other companies.
 I would also like to entertain the idea of this app handling any pre-awarding of a contract, in the sense that a company could submit a bid for the contract and then have to be selected by the awarding party.
     </p>
 </div>